eziodeyk/OR-ML-survey/README.md

 to determine the baseline policy, they keep the greedy rollout policy unchanged within each epoch (a fixed number of steps), and replace the parameter at the end of each epoch if a significant improvement is verified by the t-test.

 ![](https://github.com/eziodeyk/OR-ML-survey/blob/master/attention-REINFORCE%20with%20Rollout%20Baseline.jpg)

+(dont' get it clearly).
+**performance**: less optimal than the state-of-the-art solvers such as LKH3 and Gurobi but show advantage in convergence speed.
 ## GNN:

 ###